-"It is not enough to have a mental health counselor and their contact information.
-There needs to be a mental health center to be established"
+"It is not enough to have access to a school mental health counselor and their contact information.
+Mental health centers should not only be established in all schools but should simply be a norm in the American education system."

 Sage, 11th grader